Kata - Living Encyclopedia of Karate & Self-Defense

 Group 7 Kata

 - Wankan Dai.
 From Tomari-te school of karate.
-The Seiyo version is different from kata practiced by other systems and incorporated a few of Soke's favorite techniques from many years ago.
+The Seiyo version is different from kata practiced by other systems and incorporated a few of Soke's favorite techniques.

 - Okan (Wankan Sho)